 Good news, curly girls!
 It’s safe to go back in the water.
 That is, once you accept your hair’s natural texture!

-If you’ve ever been a blow dry/flat iron straight girl, you know that swimming is off the agenda.
+If you’ve ever been a blow-dry/flat-iron-straight girl, you know that swimming is off the agenda.
 If you go in the water, your straight hair reveals its natural shape, and even being near the water – like at the beach or at a steamy indoor pool – can ruin a blow-out in no time flat.

 Once you go curly, however, you can enjoy the water like never before.
 Just follow these simple tips and you'll be good to go!

-- Use products in your kitchen!
+- Use products from your kitchen!
 Apply extra virgin olive oil to your hands and then slick it on your hair in a downward motion.
 You can also put the oil in a spray bottle and spritz it on your curls.
 “Because oil and water don’t mix, the oil will repel the chlorinated water,” explains Lorraine Massey, author of "Curly Girl: The Handbook."

 - At the beach, salt water can dehydrate your curls, as can the salty ocean air.
 If you don’t want to don a bathing cap and conditioner, then at least spritz hair with a leave-in conditioner often or combine equal parts conditioner and water in a spray bottle to create your own.